youranli001/plane-wave-fit/paper.md

 PlaneWaveFit provides an open-source, modular implementation of 2D plane-wave fitting for internal tides.
 Applied to SWOT data in the Southern Ocean [cite my paper], the software successfully extracted coherent tidal beams and refraction patterns in regions with strong mesoscale eddies.
 By combining fitted surface amplitudes with the precomputed conversion database, researchers can estimate depth-integrated energy and flux directly from satellite observations.

+# Future Directions

+When handling datasets with high temporal resolution (e.g., hourly model output) over long time windows, fitting plane waves directly in the time domain can become computationally expensive.
+Future versions may implement a frequency-domain alternative.
+In this approach, the time series is first transformed using a Fourier transform to extract the complex field at the target tidal frequency (e.g., $M_2$).

 # AI usage disclosure

 No generative AI tools were used in the development of this software, the writing of this manuscript, or the preparation of supporting materials.